Microdensitometer

 An alternative version to the traditional point-by-point microdensitometer is the beam expanded laser microdensitometer.
 This instrument can illuminate simultaneously an area a few centimeters wide with an ultra thin height, in the micrometer regime.

+Usefulness

 Advantages include increased depth of focus, significant increases in data collection speed, and superior signal to noise ratios.
 In microscopy applications, this type of ultra thin beam-expanded illumination can also be known as light sheet illumination or selective plane illumination.

 This measurement technique, using ultra-thin expanded laser beams, is particularly useful to detect microscopic imperfections in optical coatings or transmission optical surfaces.